fenago/machine-learning-essentials-module1/lab_guides/lab_9.md

 Pipes can also make it easier to write reusable code.
-In several of the code snippets in this book, we have seen the idea of passing a function into another function, such as when we pass a NumPy function to `apply()` and it gets executed on each column.
+In several of the code snippets in this course, we have seen the idea of passing a function into another function, such as when we pass a NumPy function to `apply()` and it gets executed on each column.
 We can use pipes to extend that functionality to methods of `pandas` data